What is student centered teaching in sociology?

 As college instructors, many of us have been exposed to the concept of “student-centered learning.”
 I actually find this term to be harsh, placing undo responsibility on students.
 I am sure we can all relate to being in a learning environment where we felt inferior or an obvious sense of a hierarchical power structure.
 For most of us, this power dynamic likely impacted our performance.

 One tool that I have used throughout my career to work toward a model of student-centered teaching is social media.
-You can read about how I have come to use Twitter assignments in the classroom, or you can read about five reasons to use Twitter in the sociology classroom, but in this piece, I would like to focus on my student-centered philosophy and how I have structurally implemented it in the classroom.
+You can read about how I have come to use Twitter assignments in the classroom and my five reasons to use Twitter in the sociology classroom, but in this piece I will to focus on my student-centered philosophy and how I have structurally implemented it in the classroom.

 What I Learned from Graduate Seminars on Teaching Sociology